hiddenlayerai/hiddenlayer-model-scan-github-action/README.md

 ## Inputs

-`model_path` (required): Path to the model(s), can either be a path to a single model in the repo, a folder containing the model(s) in the repo or a path on s3 to the model.
+`model_path` (required): Path to the model(s), can either be a path to a single model in the repo, a folder containing the model(s) in the repo, a HuggingFace Repo or a path on s3 to the model.

 `api_url`: URL to the HiddenLayer API if you're using the OEM/self hosted version.
 Defaults to `https://api.us.hiddenlayer.ai`.

+`fail_on_detection`: True to fail the pipeline if a model is deemed malicious.
+Defaults to `True`.

+`output_file`: Output file to write the scan results to.
+Defaults to display the results in stdout.

 > Note: For customers using the Enterprise Self Hosted Model Scanner, please ensure your Github Action runners can make network requests to the Model Scanner API.